Poyang Lake — History, Folklore, Devil Triangle, and Paradise of Birds

 Suojiang Tower, Photo by Shejiang.

 Tomb of the Marquis of Haihun

-The Tomb of Haihunhou or the Marquis of Haihun in Nanchang city of Jiangxi Province, is believed mausoleum of Liu He (? — 59 BC).
+The Tomb of Haihunhou, or the Marquis of Haihun in Nanchang city of Jiangxi Province, is the mausoleum of Liu He (? — 59 BC).

-Liu He, the grandson of Emperor Wu of Han, had worn the crown for 27 days and got abolished by powerful regent Huo Guang.
+Liu He, the grandson of Emperor Wu of Han, wore the crown for 27 days and was abolished by powerful regent Huo Guang.